What is the Best Wedding Dress for a Petite Bride?

 The best wedding dress is one that fits you perfectly!

 Shopping for the perfect wedding dress off the rack is difficult.
 Shopping for the perfect petite wedding dress off the rack is almost impossible.

-Even if you are looking at petite sizes from designer brands, shopping for petite wedding dress styles is usually a challenge.
-Being petite myself, I understand how difficult it is to find a wedding dress that perfectly fits and flatters your body.
+Even if you are looking at designer brands, shopping for petite styles is usually a challenge.
+Being petite myself, I understand how difficult it is to find a wedding dress that perfectly fits your smaller frame and flatters your body.